atommo999/furydynamo/README.md

 To visualize the container, you have to picture where the Galinstan actually goes:

 <b>The Grooves:</b> The 20 rotor grooves and 23 stator grooves must be completely flooded.

-The Gap: The 1 mm space between the components.
-The Vacuum Purge: The container should have two ports: one at the bottom for filling and one at the highest point.
+<b>The Gap:</b> The 1 mm space between the components.

+<b>The Vacuum Purge:</b> The container should have two ports: one at the bottom for filling and one at the highest point.
 Crucial Step: You must pull a vacuum on the container before injecting the Galinstan.
 If air bubbles are trapped in your 23 stator grooves, the electrical path will be broken, and the dynamo will never "start."